Humberger Nav

 • Research the Company: You really have to get a good grasp of the nature of the mission, vision, and objectives of the company.
 This will, of course, allow you to come up with an answer aligned with the longest-term vision from the company perspective.

-• Indicating Mutual Growth: Show how it will benefit the company with regard to your growth when asked “where do you want to be in 5 years”, for instance, "In five years, I hope to be where I manage projects that are part of the company's growth strategy."
+• Indicating Mutual Growth: Show how it will benefit the company with regard to your growth when asked “where do you see yourself in 5 years”, for instance, "In five years, I hope to be where I manage projects that are part of the company's growth strategy."

 • Sign of Commitment: By setting your goals alongside objectives of the company, it shows that you are invested in their future.
 "I hope to be in a leadership position, which will eventually help me in driving the growth of the company further in the next few upcoming years."